qwesda/fp5dump/README.md

 `CALC` or `SUMMARY` can only be dumped if they are configured to be stored in the file.
 `CONATINER` fields are not (yet) supported.

+## Installation

+- download or clone this repositiory
+- open a terminal
+- change to the directory of the repository
+- `python3 setup.py install`

 ## Basic usage

 `fp5dump [general-options] {action} <file> [action-options]`